Pirates vs. Cardinals Player Props Betting Odds

-The St. Louis Cardinals visit the Pittsburgh Pirates at PNC Park on Friday at 7:05 PM ET.
-Those looking to place a player prop bet can find odds on Paul Goldschmidt, Bryan Reynolds and others in this matchup.
+The St. Louis Cardinals visit the Pittsburgh Pirates at PNC Park on Saturday at 4:05 PM ET.
+Those looking to place a player prop bet can find odds on Paul Goldschmidt, Bryan Reynolds and others in this contest.

 Bet on this matchup or its props with DraftKings!